Lazy Witches

 And get those toads off your lap!

-Tidy up your cloaks from the floor,
+Tidy your cloaks from the floor,

 And wash up the cauldron I say,